-- Administer sodium chloride 0.9% at 10-20 mL/kg over 20 to 30 minutes15 - Reassess patient at a minimum of q 15 minutes including heart rate, respiratory rate, blood pressure, level of consciousness, oxygen saturation, perfusion and PEWS score.
+- Administer sodium chloride 0.9% at 10-20 mL/kg over 5 to 30 minutes - Reassess patient at a minimum of q 15 minutes including heart rate, respiratory rate, blood pressure, level of consciousness, oxygen saturation, perfusion and PEWS score.
 Adjust frequency of monitoring interval based on clinical findings and/or as directed by MRP - If vital signs or mental status remains abnormal, prepare for second bolus and consult pediatrician/neonatologist as outlined previously.
-No response in heart rate or perfusion after a bolus of fluid may indicate the need for inotropic support

-- Excessive fluid resuscitation can be harmful.
-Pediatric consultation should be considered if a total of more than 40mL/kg of fluid is required - If clinical improvement is NOT seen by the time the initial bolus is completed and there are no signs of fluid overload, an additional 10-20 mL/kg bolus may be repeated.
-Fluid should be titrated to clinical response while continually monitoring for signs of fluid overload (e.g. increased work of breathing, crackles on auscultation, hepatomegaly) or signs of cardiogenic shock.^{15,18} - A maximum of 60mL/kg within the first hour can be provided if no signs of fluid overload - Consider other causes of shock unresponsive to fluids if no improvement following fluid boluses (e.g. cardiomyopathy, acute myocarditis and metabolic disorders of the neonate) Prevent and treat hypothermia as per your health authority or agency guidelines
+No response in heart rate or perfusion after a bolus of fluid may indicate the need for inotropic support - If clinical improvement is NOT seen by the time the initial bolus is completed and there are no signs of fluid overload, an additional 10-20 mL/kg bolus may be repeated.
+Fluid should be titrated to clinical response while continually monitoring for signs of fluid overload (e.g., increased work of breathing, crackles on auscultation, hepatomegaly) or signs of cardiogenic shock - Excessive fluid resuscitation can be harmful.
+PICU/NICU consultation should occur via PTN if a total of more than 40mL/kg of fluid is required - A maximum of 60mL/kg within the first hour can be provided if no signs of fluid overload - Consider other causes of shock unresponsive to fluids if no improvement following fluid boluses (e.g., cardiomyopathy, acute myocarditis and metabolic disorders of the neonate) - Prevent and treat hypothermia as per your health authority or agency guidelines